 I leaned back and rubbed my chin.
 “I must admit that I’m intrigued.
 What do you have in mind?”

+She leaned back and shrugged.
 “People tend to trust psychics more when they are female.”

-“Why do you need me?”
+“Then why do you need me?”

+Melody gestured around my office.
 “I can’t afford a place like this on a barista’s salary.”

 “Why should I help you?”